How to check if your waste is international catering waste (ICW) and how to store, transport and dispose of it.

 Declaring waste as domestic catering waste

-Any food waste produced by your vessel or aircraft from travelling within the UK, Channel Islands and Isle of Man will be considered domestic waste if:
+Any food waste produced by your vessel or aircraft while travelling within the UK, Channel Islands and Isle of Man will be considered domestic waste if:

 - you clean and disinfect all areas on your vessel that come into contact with food (galley, store rooms)